jsilber17/GDP-Satellite-Predictions/README.md

 Bucketing GDP values into small, medium, and large buckets (1/3 of the data for each bucket), finding the average pixel values for those buckets, and plotting them on a histogram shows strong evidence that there is a relational signal in this data.

 ![Signal_Histogram](img/Signal_Histogram.png)

+Realizing that my features as pixels were hard to interpret and